felleg/felleg.gitlab.io-backup/content/posts/20210130-WebScrapingForPreservation.md

 {{< figure src="/img/newhacks.png" position="center" >}}

 Now for a sad realization: there is little money to make in ROM hacks.
+This means that all the legwork of making ROM hacks and maintaining them is mostly handled by enthusiasts like you and me.
 As was proven time and time again, these little works of art will probably never be supported by companies such as Nintendo, even though the quality of some ROM hacks and translations rivals some of their own products.
 The greatest example of this is the [English translation for the game Mother 3](https://www.romhacking.net/translations/1333/).
 This game has been requested by die-hard fans of the Mother series of RPG to be officially released in the Western hemisphere, but Nintendo never made it happen.
 In the end, some devoted fans took it upon themselves to translate the game in their own spare time to allow more people to get into the third instalment of the franchise.
 The result has to be seen to be believed: you could never tell that this work was made by unpaid fans.
 Even more impressive, their love for the game is such that they officially gave Nintendo their blessing to use their translation work in part or in full if it would allow the game to get an official release.
 But instead of embracing it, Nintendo shunned all these efforts.

 There is hope, though.
 Recently, a Japanese company known as [M2](https://en.wikipedia.org/wiki/M2_(game_developer)) has assembled an impressive crew of ROM hackers and